 Steps to Earning Substance Abuse Counselor Certification in Minnesota

 Minnesota has a long tradition of providing cutting-edge substance use disorder treatment.
 One of the nation’s leading recovery service providers and research institutes, the Hazelden Betty Ford Foundation, has called the state home since 1949.
-But Minnesotoans don’t always have to look to nonprofits for help.
-The state government is equally invested in their recovery.
+But Minnesotans don’t always have to look to nonprofits for help.
+The state government is equally invested in its recovery.

 Starting way back in 2012, the Minnesota Department of Health and Human Services (DHS) embarked on a massive campaign to improve recovery services everywhere by collaborating with tribal, county, and community-based providers.
 This effective model of care serves as a blueprint for other states as they battle rising overdose rates.